climopy-dev/climopy/INSTALL.rst

    pip install climopy
    pip install --upgrade climopy

-To install a development version of ClimoPy, you can use ``pip install git+https://github.com/lukelbd/climopy.git`` or clone the repository and run ``pip install -e .`` inside the ``climopy`` folder.
+To install a development version of climopy, you can use ``pip install git+https://github.com/lukelbd/climopy.git`` or clone the repository and run ``pip install -e .`` inside the ``climopy`` folder.